signifly/laravel-pagination-middleware/README.md

 ];
 ```

-Now you can apply the middleware to
+Now you can apply the middleware to your routes or middleware groups.

 ## Testing
 ```bash